jsramosVT/bel-mkdocs/docs/Molecular Dynamics/MD Analysis/PCA.md

 The topology (.tpr) and trajectory (.xtc) files MUST match in atom count, otherwise you will get a fatal error when trying to run `gmx covar`.

-To guarantee a match, create a backbone-only tpr file:
+To guarantee a match, create a backbone-only TPR file:
 ```
 gmx convert-tpr -s topology.tpr -o backbone.tpr
 ```